imnana18/CryptoClustering/README.md

 1. Initialized the K-means model with the determined optimal value for k.
 2. Fitted the K-means model to the original scaled DataFrame.
-3. Predicted clusters and crafted a visually appealing scatter plot using hvPlot.
+3. Predicted clusters and crafted a visually appealing scatter plot using hvPlot:

    ![Screenshot 2024-03-12 at 17 20 44](https://github.com/imnana18/CryptoClustering/assets/147445115/1b8840b7-3aa0-46ea-9609-c6b01b2a71a6)